Today marks the iPod’s fifth anniversary. As

 Good on ya, Apple.
 Congratulations all around.
 But at the risk of putting a damper on the celebration, let me ponder this:

-While I’m sure Apple’s iPod division long ago reserved a massive white board, barricaded behind 17 layers of security, for its five-year plan, I thought that I, as an interested outside observer, might offer some ideas of what I’d like to see happen in the iPod world during the
+While I’m sure Apple’s iPod division long ago reserved a massive white board, barricaded behind 17 layers of security, for its five-year plan, I thought that I, as an interested outside observer, might offer some ideas of what I’d like to see happen in the iPod world during the next five years.

 The widescreen iPod